top of page

 For any questions about reproduction of designs or weaving of these tartans, please contact the registrant directly or via this website.

-Lunar eclipses occur when the Sun, Earth, and Moon align such that the Moon passes into Earth's shadow.
-The Earth's shadow consists of two parts: the penumbra, a partial outer shadow, and the umbra, the full, dark inner shadow.
-During a total lunar eclipse, the Moon traverses both regions, leading to the characteristic darkening and reddening of its surface.
+Lunar eclipses occur when the Sun, Earth, and Moon align so that the Moon passes into Earth’s shadow.
+That shadow has two parts: the lighter penumbra (a partial outer shadow) and the darker umbra (the full inner shadow).
+During a total lunar eclipse, the Moon traverses both regions, leading to the characteristic dimming and reddening of its surface.

 The umbra, penumbra and antumbra are three distinct parts of a shadow, created by any light source after impinging on an opaque object.